-To configure the IP address of the EtherNet/IP communications gateway, connect the gateway to the Ethernet network then open a web browser window and type in the default IP address of the gateway (see Table 9.3) and press enter.
-The Communications Gateway configuration page should load (see Figure 9.3).
+To configure the IP address of the Ethernet/IP communications gateway, connect the gateway to the Ethernet network then open a web browser window and type in the default IP address of the gateway and press enter.
+The Communications Gateway configuration page should load.

-Figure 9.3: EtherNet/IP Gateway Configuration Page
+Figure 60: EtherNet/IP Gateway Configuration Page

-Table 9.3: Gateway Default Settings
+Table 47: Gateway Default Settings